behroozbc/made-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-colder days, cheaper tickets?
+Colder days, cheaper tickets?

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is the weather conditions influnce on plan ticket price?
+1. Is the weather conditions influence on plan ticket price?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-The flight ticket' prices vary in diffrent time of year.
+The flight ticket's prices vary in different time of year.
 I want to find a relation between the weather temperature and the price of tickets.
 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->